devika1402/devika1402/README.md

 ### [paytrail: Payments Lakehouse](https://github.com/devika1402/paytrail)
 `Databricks` `dbt` `Delta Lake` `Unity Catalog` `Azure` `SQL` `Python`

 It turns 6.3 million synthetic payment transactions into a daily settled-volume report: read from Azure storage into a bronze/silver/gold lakehouse on Databricks, cleaned and reconciled in dbt, with Unity Catalog tracing every number back to the row it came from.
-What I focused on was the correctness a payments report needs, re-runs that never double-count and late transactions still counted in the right window, with bad rows quarantined for investigation rather than lost.
-There's no fraud model here on purpose, the work is in making the numbers tie out, and dbt tests gate the whole build.
+What I focused on was the correctness a payments report needs, re-runs that never double-count and late transactions still counted in the right window, with bad rows quarantined for investigation.
+The part I found interesting was thinking through what production would add on top, like a row filter by region and full-value access routed through an audited break-glass role.

 ---